-However, there are several drawbacks of NGC.
-First, it is not designed to capture cumulative interactions or spillover effects that evolve over multiple forecast horizons \citep{marcinkevics2021interpretable}, which may be particularly important in forecasting or inference for real-world systems \citep{diebold2014network, billio2012econometric}.
-Spillovers, in particular, is an interesting subset of temporal relationships (graph edges) and can materialize for 1-step ahead forecasts and beyond \citep{diebold2015financial} in context of forecast variability.
-Estimating NGC via DAG constraints are not representative of true network interactions that can be self-directed, bi-directional, or cyclic over time.
-Prior NGC methods also do not quantify strengths of temporal relationships nor provide ample interpretation for related graph measures.
+However, NGC has several drawbacks.
+First, it is not designed to capture cumulative interactions or multi-step ahead effects that evolve over longer forecast horizons \citep{marcinkevics2021interpretable}, which may be particularly important in forecasting or inference for real-world systems \citep{diebold2014network, billio2012econometric}.
+Spillovers, in particular, is an interesting subset of temporal relationships (graph edges) that can materialize beyond 1-step ahead forecasts \citep{diebold2015financial} in the context of forecast variability and network connectivity.
+Furthermore, indirect spillovers between components can also manifest via intermediary nodes despite having no direct link via NGC.
+Estimating NGC via DAG constraints are hence not representative of true network interactions, which can be self-directed, bi-directional, or cyclic over time.
+Prior NGC methods also do not quantify strengths of temporal relationships \citep{marcinkevics2021interpretable} nor provide ample interpretation for related graph measures.
 Identification of important nodes relies on standard graph theory metrics \citep{PhysRevE.79.061916, yusoff2016identifying} such as eigen-centrality \citep{bonacich1987power} or in/out degrees \citep{freeman1978centrality}.
 These metrics are also static point estimates based on NGC graphs.
 And although methods such as GVAR offer sign estimation for temporal relationships, the actual coefficient values (edge weights) are not necessarily meaningful.

 To summarize, the major drawbacks of current methods are (1) lack of flexibility for observing network interactions over multiple forecast horizons, (2) lack of interpretable network measures that are contextualized, (3) and lack of uncertainty quantification for strength of temporal relationships and node influence.
-To this end, a promising solution is to leverage forecast error variance decomposition (FEVD) from classic time series forecasting, which estimates the temporal effect of shocks to individual nodes in the system \citep{tsay2013multivariate, diebold2015financial}, and Bayesian VAR models \citep{rossi2012bayesian, koop2010bayesian} which provides comprehensive uncertainty quantification.
+To this end, a promising solution is to leverage forecast error variance decomposition (FEVD) from classic time series forecasting, which estimates the temporal effect of shocks to individual nodes in the system \citep{barbaglia2020volatility, tsay2013multivariate, diebold2015financial}, and Bayesian VAR models \citep{rossi2012bayesian, koop2010bayesian} which provide comprehensive uncertainty quantification.